-The Cranmer Education Trust Privacy Notice
+17. The Cranmer Education Trust Privacy Notice

 In making an application for admission to the Blue Coat School Oldham, parents/legal guardians provide personal, sensitive information in relation to their child and themselves.
-This information will be stored in accordance with the School's privacy notice; a copy of which can be found at www.blue-coat.org/policies.
+This information will be stored in accordance with the school's privacy notice; a copy of which can be found on the Cranmer Education Trust policy page here